 TIP: Offer as many words of encouragement as you can.
 It's best to begin your child's understanding of immigrants' humanity (or any subject for that matter) with a sense of confidence.
 The odds of them wanting to learn more will be much greater if they feel confident about the subject from the beginning.

-Teach diversity at home: Talk about your own family's heritage
+How to teach diversity at home: Talk about your own family's heritage

 Time to switch gears to a happier subject.
 Kids love to learn about their family's past -- look online together to discover where your family's ancestors originated.